yiblet/cont/README.md

 - Cooperative multitasking
 - Cancellable operations

-## Continuation Combinators
+## Coroutine Combinators

-Continuation combinators are an approach to stateful computation that uses small, composable functions instead of complex state machines.
+Coroutine combinators are an approach to stateful computation that uses small, composable functions instead of complex state machines.
 Instead of writing a monolithic state machine with explicit state tracking, you compose very small functions with specific purposes like "multiply by 2", or